A new approach to detect the boundaries of interplanetary events: Introduction

 \section{Introduction}

-Coronal mass ejections (CMEs) are the largest eruptive phenomena in the solar system responsible for drastic changes of the space weather conditions, directly affecting the life on Earth.
+Coronal mass ejections (CMEs) are the largest eruptive phenomena known in the solar system as responsible for drastic changes of the space weather conditions and directly affecting the life on Earth.
 The interplanetary CMEs counterparts expand from the Sun to heliosphere and produce disturbances of the interplanetary space.
 In-situ measurements of plasma and magnetic field display a wide range of signatures that guide us to identify the interplanetary coronal mass ejections (ICMEs) and their delimitations.
-Of these, widely invoked are: an intense magnetic field, the low-beta populations, density and velocity enhancements, increasing of ion charge states and abundance of various elements, as well as a decrease of the proton temperature.
-These properties are strengthened in the magnetic clouds (MCs), events that display a distinct morphology, with forward and reverse shocks, magnetic field smooth rotation, bi-directional electron streaming.
-MCs represent the interplanetary manifestation of a flux rope expelled from the Sun, and were first defined by \citet{KleinBurlaga82} as regions with a radial dimension of approximately 0.25 AU at 1 AU, inside which the magnetic field strength is high.
+Of these, widely invoked are: the intense magnetic field, the low plasma beta, density enhancements, increasing of ion charge states and abundance of various elements, as well as a decrease of the proton temperature.
+These properties are strengthened in the magnetic clouds (MCs), events that display a distinct morphology, a magnetic-flux-rope-like structure, often accompanied by forward and reverse shocks flanking the cloud core as \emph{Ulysses} observations revealed \citep{Burlaga1991, Reley2007}, magnetic field smooth rotation, and bi-directional electron streaming \citep{Crooker2004}.
+MCs, representing a subset of interplanetary ejecta, are the interplanetary manifestation of a flux rope expelled from the Sun, and were first defined by \citet{KleinBurlaga82} as regions with a radial dimension of approximately 0.25 AU at 1 AU, inside which the magnetic field strength is high. \citet{Wei2003JGRA} analyzed more magnetic clouds at 1 AU and found distinct characteristics of plasma and magnetic fields inside the magnetic cloud bodies compared to the boundary layers.
+In addition, we point-out as an useful tool to detect the presence of an MC and its boundaries, the minimum variance analysis \citep{KleinBurlaga82,BothmerSchwenn98,Dumi2011}, that proves a coherent rotation of the MCs around one axis, at the spacecraft encounter \citep{Burlaga1988}.
+This tool often indicate the existence of substructures as merged clouds, beside the function of refining the MCs' boundaries.
+In contrast to MC, the non-MC ICMEs could have weaker magnetic fields, higher proton temperatures, higher plasma beta, when comparing to the MCs, as \citet{Burlaga2001} reported.
+These ICMEs can be the result of the interaction of two or more MCs at lower heliocentric distances -- they were called \textit{complex ejecta} ICMEs (non-MCs).